GODAVID0819/Text-to-SQL_GRPO/README.md

 # GRPO for Text-to-SQL with Verifiable Rewards

-This project extends a supervised T5 text-to-SQL pipeline into a reinforcement learning setup using **GRPO** (Group Relative Policy Optimization).
-The main goal is to improve SQL generation quality by optimizing directly for **execution-based correctness**, rather than only token-level supervised loss.
+This project extends a supervised T5 text-to-SQL pipeline into a reinforcement learning setup using GRPO (Group Relative Policy Optimization).
+The main goal is to improve SQL generation quality by optimizing directly for execution-based correctness, rather than only token-level supervised loss.

 ## Motivation